MCui1997/Budget-Tracker/README.md

 ## Description

 Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success.
+Therefore, having offline functionality is paramount to our applications success.
 This budget tracker utilizes PWA practices to allow for offline access and functionality.

 ## Features

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

   * Enter deposits offline

   * Enter expenses offline

-When brought back online:

-  * Offline entries should be added to tracker.
+  * Offline entries should be added to tracker when brought back online

 ## User Story
 ```